 Throughout the retail-related worksheets, Domestic refers to portfolios held in domestic US offices (as defined in the FR Y-9C glossary), and International refers to portfolios outside of the domestic US offices.

-Worksheet 2.a—Retail Balance and Loss Projections
+A.2.a—Retail Balance and Loss Projections

 The Retail Balance and Loss Projections worksheet collects projections of business-line level balances and losses on BHCs’ held for investment loans accounted for at amortized cost (accrual loans).
 Loans held for sale and loans held for investment under the fair value option should not be included